About

 2025

-- July–August: attending Neurohackademy in Seattle - check out our project that curates openly available Precision Functional Mapping (PFM) studies information and subjects to date [Github repo / Summary slides / Presentation video]
+- July–August: attending Neurohackademy (Seattle, USA) - check out our project that curates openly available Precision Functional Mapping (PFM) studies information and subjects to date [Github repo / Summary slides / Presentation video]

-- September: poster presentation at Flux in Dublin [Flux trainee spotlight]
+- September: poster presentation @ Flux (Dublin, Ireland) [Flux trainee spotlight]

 Title: Characterizing functional brain network integration in the basal ganglia and thalamus in children with Tourette syndrome